Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/docs/index.md

 ## Background

-The main reason to doing this plugin was to get automatic installs to work with Matomo, including automatic updates - and version controlled deliveries with configuration in json or yaml.
+The main reason to doing this plugin was to get automatic installs to work with Matomo, including automatic updates -

-## Plan

-* Add support for yaml besides json for install and updates.
-* Add PHPUnit tests to cover at least 70% (goal for stable release is 100%)
+and version controlled deliveries with configuration in json or yaml.

 ## Dependencies